 If you’re wondering how to maintain windows in the summer, you’re likely looking for ways to maximize your energy savings.
 The good news is that energy efficient technologies will improve your home’s performance with the following:

-• Air Infiltration Ratings: Air leakage rating is incredibly important because it relates to energy loss through your windows.
+Air leakage rating is incredibly important because it relates to energy loss through your windows.
 While no windows can give you the same seal as a solid wall, you’ll want to choose windows with a rating as close to 0.3 as possible.
+For example, the air infiltration rating of our windows is .01–the lowest that you can get without being a solid wall!

 Do you need help determining how to maintain windows in the summer?
 The best course of action is to replace old windows for maximized energy savings.
 When you want a cooler home this summer with lower energy bills, contact Coastal Windows & Exteriors for a free estimate and more information on how to insulate windows for summer.

-Serving New England for over 10 years, Coastal Windows & Exteriors provides New England homeowners with quality exterior home improvement services, including replacement windows, roofing, siding, and entry door installation.
+Serving New England since 2011, Coastal Windows & Exteriors provides New England homeowners with quality exterior home improvement services, including replacement windows, roofing, siding, and entry door installation.
 Our products are carefully crafted with weather-resistant materials, engineered to protect your home through every season.
 We are a woman-owned, family-run company dedicated to educating New England homeowners on the importance of exterior maintenance.
 Contact us today for a free inspection and estimate on your next home improvement project.